Cristián Araya (politician)

-Cristián Andrés Araya Lerdo de Tejada (Santiago, September 30, 1988) is a lawyer, psychologist, and politician from Chile.
+Cristián Andrés Araya Lerdo de Tejada (born 30 September 1988) is a lawyer, psychologist, and politician from Chile.
 He currently serves as a deputy representing District 11, which includes the communes of Las Condes, Lo Barnechea, Vitacura, La Reina, and Peñalolén.

 Biography

-Personal life

-Araya was born in Santiago de Chile on September 30, 1988, to Cristián Araya Molina and Cecilia Lerdo de Tejada Gajardo.
+Araya was born in Santiago de Chile on 30 September 1988, to Cristián Araya Molina and Cecilia Lerdo de Tejada Gajardo.
 From 1994 to 2006, he attended primary and secondary school at the José Victorino Lastarria High School.
 As a student leader, he was involved in the 2006 Penguin Revolution, where he opposed school occupations and developed a good relationship with Julio Isamit.

-He studied psychology at Adolfo Ibáñez University, where he also earned a Master's degree in Organizational Psychology.
+He studied psychology at Adolfo Ibáñez University, where he also earned a master's degree in Organizational Psychology.
 In 2016, he completed a degree in Legal Sciences at the same university and was admitted to the bar as a lawyer in 2020.

 Araya is a volunteer firefighter with the 15th Company of Santiago and a reserve officer in the Chilean Army.